 "The NIH Library Green Terrace showcases several garden areas which are rooted in engineered soil.
 Some of the garden areas are drought tolerant, while others are designed for more traditional perennial gardens including an annual zone that features several types of tropical plants currently being researched at NIH for their medicinal values.
 The walls surrounding the Green Terrace will be softened with several species of vines cascading from roof areas above or twined up on mounted trellises.
 The combination of garden surfaces and covered walls will help reduce the extreme temperatures in the summer.
 Green Terrace visitors may enjoy the eating nooks and bench seating under the shade canopies and along the garden walls," (NIH website).
 Covering the lower level of the library, the Green Terrace is accessible from the Reading Room on the upper level.

 Additional thumbnail photos:

-|The Greenroof Projects Database is published, designed, and maintained by|
+|The International Greenroof & Greenwall Projects Database is published, designed, and maintained by|

 Greenroofs.com, LLC, Copyright © 2017.
 All rights reserved.